 Dimensions: up to 17" x 22"

 Resolution: 6400 x 9600 dpi

-The Narration Room at Carrier Makery is a quiet, enclosed space where you can record and edit audio.
+The Narration Room at Carrier Makery, open to all students, faculty, and staff, is an audio production studio: a quiet, enclosed space where you can record and edit audio.
 It's equipped with an Electro-Voice RE20 microphone, professional headphones, and a digital audio workstation running the Adobe suite, GarageBand, Izotope Ozone, and other industry standard applications.

 Q: How do I save my project once it's done so it won't get lost?

 A: We highly recommend saving projects to your own USB, external hard drive, or cloud service (Google Drive, Dropbox).
 Any file saved to the computer in the Narration Room will be lost overnight due to the computer's deep freeze, unless it is saved to the folder titled "Save Here."
 We only recommend doing this if you are working on a project with software exclusive to the Narration Room, such as FL Studio, Ardour 5, or iZotope Rx 6.